jcastillocano/jcastillocano.github.io/_posts/2016-11-30-cookbook-design.markdown

 We manage to simplify our bakery and deploy process reusing our cookbooks so that can be tested and reused over our pipelines (testing and deploys).
-Making this little change in our cookbooks we manage to reduce the size and complexity of our roles, and we made our test process more robust and stable (patterns, patterns everywhere!).
+Making this little change in our cookbooks we managed to reduce the size and complexity of our roles, and we made our test process more robust and steady (patterns, patterns everywhere!).

 We found this issue interesting, but we know there is a long way to go.
-If you want to help us walking this road, please comment or send us an email, we'd like to know about other options!
+If you think on a different approach, or an improvement, please comment or send us an email, we'd like to know about other options!

 [chef]: https://www.chef.io
 [kitchen]: https://kitchen.ci